Knowledge Hub

 When setting up your business initially, assuming you are trading as a company, you should ensure your business is correctly incorporated and registered with Companies House and the UK Data Protection Regulator if required.

 On your website, there is a range of mandatory information you will need to display.
-For instance, your name, email address, address, company registration and VAT number where applicable.
+For instance, your name, email address, address, company registration and VAT number, where applicable.

-Failure to comply with your legal obligations can lead to costly legal disputes, damage to your reputation, and in the worst-case fines and even criminal prosecution.
+Failure to comply with your legal obligations can lead to costly legal disputes, damage to your reputation, and in the worst-case scenario, fines and even criminal prosecution.

 We explore some of the key legal rules common to most online businesses below.